CLTPayne/webpack-compression-exploration/README.md

 ##### Iteration 3

 1. Bump node verion to >=11.7.0
 2. Use native support for brotli by implementing instance of `compression-webpack-plugin` with brotli compression algorithm.
+Results:

+- dist/main.js 123 KiB
+- dist/main.js.br 34.3 KiB
+- dist/main.js.gz 39.1 KiB

+_NOTE:_ You need to include the `filename` property in the `compression-webpack-plugin` options object when using `algorithm: 'brotliCompress'`.
+This isn't needed for `gzip` but without it the `.br` file is not emitted.

 ##### Conclusions
+1. File size of the compressed output is the same when using the separate brotli plugin vs native support for brotli.
+If using node >=11.7.0 the latter is preferable as it's is one less development dependency to support.

 ##### Questions